-- 1. The maximum allowed density and intensity of development in the Mixed Use designation is X units per net acre and Y floor area ratio (FAR). - 2.
-Coordinate with the West Contra Costa Unified School District, the City of Richmond, and local residents, including youth to enhance existing open spaces, including Shields-Reid Park, Verde Elementary School, and Lucky A's Field, to provide the fullest civic, educational, social, and recreational benefits for the community.
-(QOL I.3) - 3.
-Work with the West Contra Costa Unified School District to secure permanent funding for afterschool programs in North Richmond. - Coordinate with local non-profits to celebrate the history of diversity in North Richmond, such as through community events and public art. - 5.
+- Coordinate with the West Contra Costa Unified School District, the City of Richmond, and residents, including youth, to enhance existing open spaces, including Shields-Reid Park, Verde Elementary School, and Lucky A's Field, to provide the fullest civic, educational, social, and recreational benefits for the community.
+(QOL I.3) - 2.
+Coordinate with local non-profits to celebrate the history of diversity in North Richmond through community events, public art, and music. - 3.
 Prohibit the construction of large walls or gates that divide the community.
-(QOL Y.4) - Require that new industrial development pay special attention to upgrading the visual appearance and unity of the area through quality architectural and landscape design and utility undergrounding.
-(3-188) - 7.
-Continue to monitor air quality through air monitoring sensors installed throughout the community as part of the Community Air Protection Program (Assembly Bill 617). - Require that new development in North Richmond incorporate green infrastructure solutions to minimize flooding and environmental pollution, such as bioswales, detention or retention ponds, and cisterns that capture rainwater for irrigation.
-(QOL I.7) - 9.
-Promote the use of native plants in green infrastructure, landscaping, and parks.
+(QOL Y.4) - 4.
+Require that new industrial development pay special attention to upgrading the visual appearance and unity of the area through quality architectural and landscape design and utility undergrounding.
+(3-188)